PRRT Case Studies

 “When Reflexes Rule: A New Paradigm in Understanding Why Some Patients Don’t Get Well”

 Advance for Physical Therapy and Rehab Medicine, 16:3, p.
-41, January 17, 2005 By John Iams, P.T.
-M.A.
+41, January 17, 2005

 As P.T.s and P.T.A.s, we’ve learned to examine and treat muscles, fascia, joints, tendons, ligaments, neural tension and even the dura.
 But why not reflexes?